remfath/github-battle-react/README.md

 # react-github-battle
-this is a basic demo for react use
+this is a demo for the basic use of react